Medical PhotographyGDPRData ProtectionPatient Privacy

 Can I share clinical images with colleagues at a different practice?

-Yes — but only through a compliant, secure platform.
-Cross-organisational collaboration is one of the most valuable aspects of clinical image sharing, enabling second opinions, specialist referrals, and multi-disciplinary team discussions.
-The key is that the sharing must happen through a system that provides encryption, audit trails, access controls, and compliance documentation.
-Consumer messaging apps like WhatsApp, even though they work across organisations, don't meet these requirements.
-Purpose-built platforms like PixioDoc allow you to share a specific patient's case with any colleague — at any practice — through a secure, controlled, and audited channel.
+Yes — through a compliant, secure platform.
+Cross-organisational collaboration is one of the most valuable uses of clinical image sharing: second opinions, specialist referrals, multi-disciplinary team input.
+The key is that sharing must happen through a system with a DPA in place, encryption throughout, audit trails, and access controls.
+Consumer messaging apps like WhatsApp work across organisations too, but without any of those safeguards.
+PixioDoc allows you to share a specific patient's case with any colleague — at any practice — through a controlled, logged, and revocable channel.

 Ready to share clinical images the right way?
-PixioDoc lets you share patient cases with colleagues securely — with full context, controlled access, and automatic audit trails.
+Start free with up to 10 patients; upgrade to Pro for secure case sharing with colleagues — full context, controlled access, and automatic audit trails.
 No more WhatsApp screenshots.
-Start free with up to 10 patients.
 Download PixioDoc to see how it works in your practice.